pdiazvargas/flightsio/README.md

 and then it will retrieve the route information for each flight.
 The output will be writen to an `output` directory.

+Before running the script make sure that the output folder exists!

+> mkdir output
 > python runner.py

 ## Unit Tests